 “We had 19 small groups pre-COVID and anticipate we will need five to 10 more in order to comply with government guidance,” he said, “since most of our groups average around 15 people and some have as many as 25.”

-Park said the COVID-19 season is challenging the approximately 450 people who regularly attended the Downtown Durham campus before the pandemic to find innovative ways of engaging the community in worship, service and discipleship.
+Jordan said the COVID-19 season is challenging the approximately 450 people who regularly attended the Downtown Durham campus before the pandemic to find innovative ways of engaging the community in worship, service and discipleship.

 “This season has forced us in a good way to really think through how we disciple, equip, and mobilize our people.
-It’s an opportunity to reevaluate all of our ministries and innovate new ways to do the ministry,” Park said.
+It’s an opportunity to reevaluate all of our ministries and innovate new ways to do the ministry,” Jordan said.
 “One of the biggest challenges we will face is maintaining connection with our people.

 “The weekend traditionally afforded our team the ability to connect with a large number of people over multiple services and we don’t have that anymore.
 So our team will have to work hard to find creative ways to continue developing relationships beyond digital/virtual avenues.”

-“I would say that all of our people, including myself, are disappointed that we won’t be meeting as we had pre-COVID,” Park said.
+“I would say that all of our people, including myself, are disappointed that we won’t be meeting as we had pre-COVID,” Jordan said.
 “We miss being with each other immensely.
 However, the vast majority understand that this is a unique season and it was a difficult decision that needed to be made by the elders.